Become a Wall & Floor Tiler, Study CPC31320 - Certificate III in Wall and Floor Tiling

 *Please note prices may vary if Recognition of Prior Learning or Credit Transfer is approved, please refer to our website for more details.

-We support our Wall & Floor Tiling students to get 360 hours of industry placement.
+We support our Wall & Floor Tiling students to get required industry placement for this course.

 This qualification provides a pathway to work as a tiler in general construction or as a sole trader.